Sign up for our newsletter and get tutorials and tips delivered to your inbox.

 Duets among vocalists or instrumentalists are handled on a case by case basis, sure.
 But songs often call for different reverbs on different vocalists.

 For one, there’s the issue of unique timbres: one vocalist might harbor a nasal overtone that doesn’t flatter the reverb of the other.
-There’s also the matter of changing up the vibe of a song for a specific section; if a feature vocalist is taking over the bridge, it’s entirely reasonable to utilize a different reverb for the sake of establishing a new, emotional headspace for the song.
+There’s also the matter of changing up the vibe of a song for a specific section; if a featured vocalist is taking over the bridge, it’s entirely reasonable to utilize a different reverb for the sake of establishing a new, emotional headspace for the song.

 Indeed, never forget that a mix is an emotional journey, and to that end, multiple reverbs for multiple vocalists can help the gestalt.
 This brings us to our third point: